1. Week 14

 You’re now more than halfway to the finish line!
 By now you’re probably experiencing new aches and pains every few days.
 If it’s not back pain, it’s leg cramping!
 Be sure to drink plenty of water, and try eating a few smaller meals.

 What about sex?
-From a physical point a view, it’s totally normal to have sex while pregnant and is not a risk to you or baby.
+From a physical point a view, it’s totally normal to have sex while pregnant and is not a risk to you or your baby.

 Read more about week 22.